Edit Page

 # Token Manager

-# see https://restheart.org/docs/security/authentication#token-managers
+# See https://restheart.org/docs/security/authentication#token-managers

-# and verify auth tokens.
+# Generates and verifies auth tokens.
+First configured manager is used.

 # rndTokenService generates auth tokens using a random number generator.